An algebraic model for rational torus-equivariant spectra: Model structures and equivalences on the algebraic categories

 The extendedness is the condition that the vertical is induction in the sense that

-The inclusion of these modules has a right adjoint, and we will give the category of qce-modules a model structure so that it is Quillen equivalent to the doubly injective model structure. \end{example}
+The inclusion of this category of modules has a right adjoint, and we may argue as in the previous example.
+We will give the category of $qce$-modules a model structure so that it is Quillen equivalent to the cellularization of the doubly injective model structure. \end{example}

-In the remainder of this section we turn to the full $\LI (G)$-diagram $\Ra$ of rings, and outline the proof that the cellularization of the category of $\Ra$-modules is equivalent to the category of DG qce-$\Ra$-modules (which is to say DG objects of $\cA (G)$).